ttkorhonen/e3pages/docs/kb/training/workbook/6_e3_vars.md

 ## Lesson Overview

-In this lesson, you'll learn how to do the following:
+In this lesson, you will learn how to do the following:

 * Understand variables and parameters within an IOC.
 * Run commands to access access variables and parameters from within an IOC.